 About VA Education Programs and Benefits

-Full-time enrollment for the fall term is 12 units or more.
-Students enrolling in fall courses must take at least 1 unit of an approved "in-resident" (in-person/F2F) or hybrid (HYB) class to continue to receive the MHA at the resident rate.
+Full-time enrollment for the spring term is 12 units or more.
+Students enrolling in spring courses must take at least 1 unit of an approved "in-resident" (in-person/F2F) or hybrid (HYB) class to continue to receive the MHA at the resident rate.
 Otherwise, you will receive the online rate, which is half the national average.

 If you have questions regarding the in-resident requirement for VA educational benefits, please contact the VRC by phone at (951) 571-6247 or by email at firstname.lastname@example.org.
 You can also visit the Virtual VRC during normal operating hours.